andrija-djurovic/PDtoolkit/README.md

     ## 5 05 [515,547)   267    52   215 0.195
     ## 6 06 [547,Inf)   266    14   252 0.0526

-Often default rate from the modeling data set differs significantly from the so-called portfolio central tendency (in practice known as long-run average).
+Often default rate from the modeling data set differs from the so-called portfolio central tendency (in practice known as long-run average).
 Without going deeper into reasons and direction of this difference we will assume that central tendency for this case study is 25% and re-calibrate our rating scale.
 In order to do so, we will used `rs.calibration` function from `PDtoolkit` package.
-For details on calibration option check its help page `?rs.calibration`.
+For details on calibration options check its help page `?rs.calibration`.

 ``` r
 rs$pd <- rs.calibration(rs = rs,